Lemon4ksan/GoZip/README.md

 ### 1. Creating an Archive

-The simplest way to create an archive. `AddFromPath` is lazy and efficient.
+The simplest way to create an archive. `AddFile` is lazy and efficient.

 ```go
 package main